pglombardo/PasswordPusher/containerization/README.md

     oc new-app --template=passwordpusher
     ```
 OpenShift observations:
-- your cluster needs persistent storage for postgresql to save the data
+- your cluster needs persistent storage for PostgreSQL to save the data
-- if you want the passwordpusher template to be available to ALL the projects (Other category in the catalog) in the cluster you need to create the template in the openshift namespace: `oc create -f template-with-buildconfig.yaml -n openshift`
+- if you want the PasswordPusher template to be available to ALL the projects (Other category in the catalog) in the cluster you need to create the template in the OpenShift namespace: `oc create -f template-with-buildconfig.yaml -n openshift`
-- if you want to change the postgresql credentials, modify the DATABASE_URL env variable in the ~/PasswordPusher/containerization/passwordpusher-openshift/dockerfile and also update the credentials when you launch the postgresql installation a few lines above
+- if you want to change the PostgreSQL credentials, modify the `DATABASE_URL` environment variable in the `containerization/passwordpusher-openshift/Dockerfile` and also update the credentials when you launch the PostgreSQL installation a few lines above